 And there was definitely a link between how upset my boss was over me using the word “soul” and that toxic environment.

 “Soul” didn’t necessarily mean to my boss religion or metaphysics or even believing in any sort of afterlife.
-Rather, it meant…the idea that there was something “more” than that survival of the fittest and might makes right.
+Rather, it meant…the idea that there was something “more” than simply survival of the fittest and might makes right.

 It wasn’t a matter of religion.
 It was a matter of evolution.